Brits, South Africa

-Mothotlung, Letlhabile, and Oukasie are the black townships, with Oukasie founded in 1931 being one of the oldest townships in South Africa.The Indian area in Brits is Primindia.
+Mothotlung, Letlhabile, Maboloka, Bapong, Majakaneng, Tornado, Bethanie and Oukasie are the black townships, with Oukasie founded in 1931 being one of the oldest townships in South Africa.The Indian area in Brits is Primindia.
 Brits is part of the Madibeng Local Municipality.

 Brits is linked to Sandton by the R511 and to Randburg by the R512, and to Pretoria by the R513, R514 & R566.
 Freeway access is by the N4 Highway (Bakwena Toll Route), which was constructed in the early 2000s.

 History

 The first European to build a pioneer hut in the area was Albertus Venter circa 1840.
 He settled down with his wife and daughter on the farm which is today known as De Kroon and started farming.
 The Fourie family soon joined him and on 13 June 1846 the first white baby was born in this area north of the Magaliesberg.
 Phillipus Fourie eventually bought the farm from Venter and he put up the first permanent homestead that became known as the "Ou Werf".

 The railway station called Brits was opened on 9 July 1906 and residents began putting up small businesses on the southern side of it.
 The station was built on the property of Johan Nicolaas Brits that owned part of the farm Roodekopjes.
 He was previously the first owner of the farm Bloemfontein which he sold to Capt.
 Warden.
 In 1918 a steam driven roller mill was built west of the station and served the farming community for many decades.
 Mail now arrived by train and it became the station master's job to sort out the people's mail.
 The first post office was built on the station in 1915, and the first post master was Haydon Thomas.
 It was in this little building that the first telephone was installed and it was operated by Miss Theron.
 The first police station was established in 1921 and Sergeant Prinsloo was the first station commander.